sachinanm/OOPs-concept-mini-project-Quiz/README.md

 6. The game will provide feedback on whether the answer is correct or not and update your score accordingly.
 7. Continue answering True/False questions until the quiz is completed.

+## Using Open Trivia Database 🌐

+To fetch multiple questions for the quiz, we can utilize the Open Trivia Database API.
+This allows us to access a vast collection of trivia questions.
+We can modify the code to make API requests and retrieve a diverse set of questions to enhance the quiz experience.
+You can find the API documentation and usage details at [Open Trivia Database](https://opentdb.com/).

 ## Project Structure 📂

 The project consists of three Python files located in the repository: